VincentHardouin/ING4-DevOps-Project/README.md

 *6/* Develop and add wonderful features!

 ## Testing
+Convinced by the importance of testing our app, we chose [mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/)for testing our app.

 ### Why ?
+They are simple to use and have good documentation.
+Also, to stub and mock we selected [sinon](https://sinonjs.org/)
 ### How ?
 ### What ?

 ## Continuous Integration
-Continuous Integration is precious in development, we need to be trust about our code and new features.
+Continuous Integration is precious in development, we need to be confident about our code and new features.

-For the CI, we adopt [GitHub Actions](https://github.com/features/actions) to run our tests.
+For the CI, we adopted [GitHub Actions](https://github.com/features/actions) to run our tests.

 ### Why use GitHub Actions ?
-We chose to use GitHub Actions because for small project they are simple to use and sufficient.
+We chose to use GitHub Actions.
+Indeed, when talking about small project they are simple to use and meet all our needs.
+Plus, GitHub Actions can easily be scalable to match our project evolution.

 ### What ?
-To use GitHub Actions, you don't need third party services.
+GitHub Actions, doesn’t need third party services to be used.
-Simply, you need to create your workflow.
+You simply need to create your workflow.

 ### How ?
 First we used nodejs example in [GitHub Docs](https://docs.github.com/en/free-pro-team@latest/actions/guides/building-and-testing-nodejs).